Currently available for £479.99 from Argos

 Other features include stereo speakers with audio input, and there are two water bottle/accessory holders built into the console itself.
 The Reebok ZR9 is also covered by Reebok’s 2-year on-site parts and labour warranty.

 The ZR9 not quite a compact treadmill, and it's not full size either, placing is squarely in between a lot of treadmill models out there.
 It's an unusual size and while it delivers a reasonably good run, rather than just a jog, it doesn't come close to matching what a full-sized model can offer.
-So, if it's a compact machine that you're looking for then we'd say that the Viavito LunaRun is well worth considering.
-It comes with a steeper incline and folds far smaller but costs less than the ZR9 at the moment thanks to it currently being on offer and if it's a full sized machine you're looking for then the Proform 505 CST costs a modest amount more but has a larger motor, a much wider and longer running area, a higher top speed and a steeper incline making it well worth the small amount extra in our opinion.
+With this in mind, we'd recommend considering the Proform 505 CST instead.
+For a relatively small increase in budget you'll will get our current pick of the month in this category thanks to another offer.
+The 505 CST has a larger motor, a much wider and longer running area, a higher top speed and a steeper incline delivering a far more satisfying all-round experience, making it well worth the bit extra.

 Reebok ZR9 Specifications